joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/028-Kubernetes-Security-authorization-mechanisms.md

 Then any API requests will go through Node authorizer first, then RBAC, then Webhook.

 - If the first one denies, it forwards the request to the second mode.
-- As soon as one mode approves, no additional checks are done and reqeust is granted.
+- As soon as one mode approves, no additional checks are done and request is granted.
 - If none of the mode approves, then the request is denied